oripa/oripa/documents/algorithms.md

 that should be under $A$, then we can stop pattern generation when $B$ gets above $A$.

-We generate a list $S$ of stacks for each subface and check that there is no contraction on the overlap relation matrix if a stack $s \in S$ is applied.
+We generate a list $S$ of stacks for each subface and check that there is no contradiction on the overlap relation matrix if a stack $s \in S$ is applied.
 The algorithm outputs the overlap relation matrix when the matrix is fulfilled.